-If you would like to receive announcements and updates regarding the Global East Asia program, please sign-up here.
+If you would like to receive announcements and updates regarding the Global East Asia as PwP program, please sign-up here.

-Global East Asia is a scholarship summer study abroad program for USC undergraduate students, made possible by a generous grant from the Freeman Foundation.
-This intensive program gives students the opportunity to live, study and travel in China, Japan or Korea for four weeks with a scholarship that covers airfare, housing, meals and more.
-By taking EASC-360: Global East Asia,* an upper-division area studies course taught by USC faculty, students from a variety of majors and language backgrounds experience East Asia in a unique way.
+Global East Asia as PwP is a summer study abroad program for USC undergraduate students, made possible by EASC and the USC Dornsife Problems without Passports program.
+This four-week intensive program gives students the opportunity to live, study and travel between USC and either China, Japan or Korea for two weeks in each country.
+EASC-360: Global East Asia* is an upper-division area studies course taught by USC faculty, students from a variety of majors and language backgrounds experience East Asia in a unique way.

 Travel: $1,100 - $1,400 [Roundtrip Airfare from Los Angeles to Beijing, China or Tokyo, Japan]

 Note: Students should wait to purchase airline tickets until instructed to do so, as courses may be canceled due to unforeseen circumstances.